Best Road Trips in the U.S. and Canada (2026 Edition)

 The Parkway is made for unhurried travel: winding through foggy mountains, roadside overlooks, and tiny towns.

-Why we love it: We spent two months in the mountains of Bryson City, near Great Smoky Mountains National Park.
-It’s the kind of trip that invites you to slow down, breathe, and just be.
+Why we love it: We spent two months in the mountains of Bryson City, near Great Smoky Mountains National Park, and it’s the kind of place that invites you to slow down, breathe, and just be.
+If you’re looking for East Coast foliage and a classic scenic drive, you’ll find it in the Blue Ridge Mountains.
+And if you enjoy craft cider and beer, be sure to spend a night in Asheville, perhaps at the Biltmore.

 Read Next: Driving the Blue Ridge Parkway: A Beginner’s Road Trip Guide